Tamrell/Data/Angelo/README.md

 18 | Worked on scatterplots for chemical abundancy, tried to use bokeh with markdown pages 19 | Made cumulative abundancy plots for the chemicals at each sensor 20 | Updated the final data
+21 | Worked on the report and plots
+22 | Worked on the report
+23 | --
+24 | made different correction functions for sensor 4
+25 | explored github pages and possibilities therein 26 | worked on the report, exploring different visualisations for data 27 |